'Queen Mary' Horror Finds Captain in 'Dracula Untold' Director Gary Shore (Exclusive)

 Developed by Brett Tomberlin, the film will be produced by Nigel Sinclair and Nicholas Ferrall of White Horse Pictures (The Woman in Black, The Beatles: Eight Days A Week), Brett Tomberlin (Winchester) for Imagination Design Works and Thorsten Schumacher and Lars Sylvest for Rocket Science (Resistance).

-Described by Time Magazine as "One of the world's most haunted places," the RMS Queen Mary served as on ocean liner 1936 to 1967 for the Cunard Line.
-However, after being retired and docking permanently in Long Beach, California there were claims that the ship was haunted, with one of the staterooms alleged to contain the spirit of a person supposedly murdered there.
+Described by Time magazine as "One of the world's most haunted places," the RMS Queen Mary served as on ocean liner for the Cunard Line from 1936 to 1967.
+However, after being retired and docking permanently in Long Beach, Calif/, there were claims that the ship was haunted, with one of the staterooms alleged to contain the spirit of a person supposedly murdered there.
 It now operates attraction experiences based around this legend.

 The upcoming film will center around photographers Erin and Patrick, who are brought aboard the vessel with their young son Lukas and unleash a series of events that entwines their family with the ship's dark past.